Ybakman/TruthTorchLM/README.md

 ### Generating Text with Truth Values

-TruthTorchLM generates messages with a truth value, indicating whether the model output is hallucinating or not.
-Various methods (called **truth methods**) can be used to detect hallucinations.
+TruthTorchLM generates messages with a truth value, indicating whether the model output is truthful or not.
+Various methods (called **truth methods**) can be used for this purpose.
 Each method can have different algorithms and output ranges.
-Lower truth values generally suggest hallucinations.
+Higher truth values generally suggest truthful outputs.
 This functionality is mostly useful for short-form QA:
 ```python
 # Define truth methods
 lars = ttlm.truth_methods.LARS()